 Eric Olsen is a career media professional and serial entrepreneur who has written influentially on a vast array of topics for periodicals, books, TV, radio, and the Internet.
-Olsen founded and published award winning online magazine Blogcritics.org and oversaw creation of an original content organization for Technorati.com before co-founding The Morton Report in 2011.
+Olsen founded and published award winning online magazine Blogcritics.org and oversaw creation of an original content organization for Technorati.com before co-founding TMR in 2011.

 Dawn Olsen - News Editor and co-founder

 Dawn Olsen has written and covered celebrity, entertainment and popular culture for over ten years.
 Dawn created celebrity web-site Glosslip.com as part of the Blogcritics.org network.
 When both sites were purchased in 2008 by Technorati.com, she joined their editorial team as Entertainment Editor and then as an Executive Editor at for their re-launched original content site from October 2009 to October 2010.

 Formerly a film editor and the executive editor at Blogcritics, Lisa McKay is currently the executive editor here at TMR.
 She likes to write about food, gardening, and movies.

 Bill Baker is a veteran journalist who has covered the comics medium and its creators since 1998.
 Over the years, he’s contributed hundreds of articles, columns, interviews, and reviews to various magazines and websites.
 He’s also the author of Icons: The DC Comics and WildStorm Art of Jim Lee and seven previous books featuring his extended interviews with Alan Moore, Neil Gaiman, and other notable creators.
 You can learn more about Bill’s work at www.BillBakerPresents.com.